Feez2403/SumThing/README.md

 ## Code Overview

 - `main.dart` contains the main app and the QR scanner widget.
-- The QR scanner uses the `qr_code_scanner` plugin to access the camera and scan QR codes.
+- This app uses the `mobile_scanner` plugin to access the camera and scan QR codes.

 ## Notes